 Dogs help strengthen your kids’ immune system.
 Kids who live and interact with dogs have a lesser chance of getting sick.
 This is because when a dog moves in, it carries with it germs and bacteria that your child’s immune system will build defenses against.
 It ultimately assists them in fighting immune-threatening illnesses as they develop.

-Dogs offer unconditional love and companionship.
+Emotional Support Dog Breeds offer unconditional love and companionship.
 A pet dog is always ready to play with your kids.
 Even when you live far away from other families and your kid has no one to interact with, getting a dog will offer them companionship.
 Dogs love unconditionally, and so do kids.
 If the love between the dog and the kid turns out mutual, then your kid will not feel lonely and unwanted.

 Dogs keep your kids active and physically fit.
 If you are worried that your kid is not living a healthy lifestyle, get a dog.
 You can delegate duties such as walking the dog to your kids.
 Encourage your kids to play with the dog.
 The kid will strive to keep up with the dog’s unmatched physical capabilities.
 Your child will shed off extra weight and will have sleep sound after a tiresome day playing with the dog.